-The diagram below shows the concept of raster lines and dots-per-inch (DPI).
+The diagram below shows the concept of raster lines and dots per inch (DPI).
 The arrows show the change in direction of the carriage between raster lines.
-The difference in dot density between 300 DPI and 600 DPI resolution is shown.
+The difference in dot density between 300 DPI and 600 DPI resolutions are shown.